Here Are Some Common Things I Hear:

 No sense in buying high and selling low!
 I don't believe in taking unnecessary risk.
 Is your safety bucket full enough?

-"I'll always work, and want to make sure my loves ones will be okay"
+"I'll always work, but want to make sure my loves ones will be okay"

 I get it!
 I always need something to do and learn about as well.
 An active retirement is an engaged retirement which also presents new challenges and opportunities for your planning process.
 I help you navigate items such as: